fabio-alfieri/copy-number-annotation/README.md

 ```

 #### Reproduce the feature matrix
-The R scripts needed to reproduce the feature matrix are stored in
+The R scripts needed to reproduce the feature matrix are located at
 ```bash
 path/to/GitHub/copy-number-annotation/publication-scripts/feature-matrix/compute-features/
 ```